-Lisa Foradori is our newest team member.
-She is our pilgrim concierge and office guru who is helping put systems in place to accommodate our growth, and also communicating with our new pilgrims to help them get ready for their trips.
+Lisa Foradori and Kim Newby are our pilgrim concierges and office gurus who are helping put systems in place to accommodate our growth, and also communicating with our new pilgrims to help them get ready for their trips.
 We met Lisa in 2016 when she walked one of our tours, and couldn’t be happier that she has joined DAJ to help us.

 Once our pilgrims arrive in Spain, they will meet Fernando, Julio, German and/or Belen.
 Fernando and Julio are life long friends of ours in Spain who have developed a love for the Camino and a joy in leading and co-leading our tours.
 They are fun-loving, knowledgeable, and always helpful to our participants.
 German is on many of our tours when he is not at University, and puts a spring in everyone’s step singing songs and keeping everyone on the path!
 Belen is our osteopath/massage therapist/tour guide extraordinaire.
 She will help keep you physically comfortable with her magic massages, and also share her depth of knowledge about the Camino and Spanish history with you as you walk.

 On his work co-leading tours, Julio said “I like to get to know new people and I like to learn about their lives and their countries.
 I also like to tell our pilgrims stories, customs, particularities, events, etc. in relation to Spain and to Saint James Way.
 I feel happy when they look surprised when learning new things about Spain that they did not know.
 I love to share the walks during the morning, have lunch and dinner together, toast with a drink at the end of the day, and grow the relationship day by day during their unique experience on the Camino.”